 In the 1870s and ’80s, those few miners hanging on in Columbia discovered that many of Columbia’s building rested on veins of gold ore.
 Unfortunately, many of the vacated buildings were then torn down to get at the precious metal.
 By this time, the once-thriving town’s population had dropped to only about 500.

 Between 1850 and the early 1900s, about $150 million in gold was removed from the hills surrounding Columbia.

 Unlike other mining towns, the city never truly died.
 As early as the 1920’s people began to talk of including Columbia into the new and growing California State Park System.
 But, it would be years before it occurred.
 As serious attempt was made in 1934, by which time the town had become very run down.
 However, this attempt was unsuccessful.
 In 1945, though, funds were finally appropriated to restore sections of Columbia and the Columbia State Historic Park born.

 Today, the state-preserved historic park and a National Historic Landmark preserve the original, gold-rush-town flavor of the town.
-The historic district features dozens of restore buildings that now feature shops, restaurants and two hotels.
+The historic district features dozens of restored buildings that now feature shops, restaurants, and two hotels.
 Key buildings include the Wells Fargo Express office, built in 1858, the City Hotel, which was established in 1856, the first public high school building, one of the oldest in California, and many more.
-A stroll along the tree lined Main Street, which is blocked to automobile traffic; visitors can view an old-time pharmacy, newspaper office, and a working blacksmith shop.
-Tourists can also ride a 100 year-old stagecoach, pan for gold, or tour an active gold mine.
+A stroll along the tree-lined Main Street, which is blocked to automobile traffic; visitors can view an old-time pharmacy, newspaper office, and a working blacksmith shop.
+Tourists can also ride a 100-year-old stagecoach, pan for gold, or tour an active gold mine.